Coisotropic branes in symplectic manifolds: Nearby branes: a codimension one study case

 \subsection{Description of nearby branes}

 Fix a symplectic manifold $(N,\omega_N)$, and consider the coisotropic submanifold in $(M=Y\times \RR,\omega_M)$, as defined in Example \ref{ex:mainex}.
 A submanifold $C^1$-close to $Y$ is necessarily the graph of a function $f\in C^{\infty}(Y)$.
-In this subsection, assuming that $f$ has compact support, we chararacterize when $\graph(f)$ admits a brane structure, in terms of data on $N$ alone.
+In this subsection, we characterize when $\graph(f)$ admits a brane structure, in terms of data on $N$ alone.
 Notice that we do not need to assume that $Y$ carries a brane structure.

-For any smooth function with compact support $f\in C^{\infty}_c(Y)$, the graph is a coisotropic submanifold of $M$.
+For any smooth function {$f\in C^{\infty}(Y)$,} the graph is a coisotropic submanifold of $M$.
 We want to determine when $\graph(f)$ carries a closed 2-form satisfying the requirements of Definition \ref{def:brane}.
-The presymplectic form $\iota_{\graph(f)}^*\omega_M$, under the natural identification $\graph(f)\cong Y$ given by the projection, becomes \cite[Corollary 3.2]{OP} the presymplectic form on $Y$, where $q$ denotes the standard ``coordinate'' on $S^1$.
+The presymplectic form $\iota_{\graph(f)}^*\omega_M$, under the natural identification $\graph(f)\cong Y$ given by the projection, becomes \cite[Corollary 3.2]{OP} the presymplectic form on $Y$, where $q$ denotes the standard ``coordinate'' on $S^1{=\RR/\ZZ}$.

 \begin{rmk} Notice that the pullback of $\omega^f$ to each slice $N\times \{q\}$ equals $\omega_N$.
 Hence, if $\graph(f)$ admits a brane structure, taking its pullback to $N\times \{0\}$ provides $(N,\omega_N)$ with a space-filling brane structure. \end{rmk}